KQM-git/TCL/equipment/weapons/polearms.md

 | Gladiator | If there are at least 2 opponents nearby, ATK is increased by **16/20/24/28/32**% and DEF is increased by **16/20/24/28/32**%.
 If there are less than 2 opponents nearby, ATK is increased by **24/30/36/42/48**%. |
 | Base ATK | 41 - 454 |
 | CRIT Rate% | 8% - 36.8% |

+* The ATK and DEF bonus snapshots the last effect when the holder goes off-field.
+When swapping back on-field, the passive update is not immediate. - [Aftermath\#7658](../../evidence/equipment/weapons.md\#deathmatch-passive-snapshot)

 {% endtab %}

 {% tab title="Details" %}